bshirani/gocryptotrader/backtester/README.md

 # GoCryptoTrader Backtester: Backtester package

-This backtester package is part of the GoCryptoTrader codebase.

 # GoCryptoTrader Backtester
 An event-driven backtesting tool to test and iterate trading strategies using historical or custom data.